The operational backbone for a membership network.

 A specialized network runs on a lot of recurring, manual operations: agencies to review, members to match, a monthly spotlight to assemble, intake to chase, and data to keep clean across multiple systems.

-Done by hand, that work doesn't just fail to scale — it drifts.
+Done by hand, that work doesn't just fail to scale.
+It drifts.
 A review attaches to the wrong agency, a pairing repeats, a spotlight ships late.
 For a network whose whole value is curation, the credibility lives in exactly those details.

 The approach

-Five systems, one backbone.
+Six systems, one backbone.

 Verified-review pipeline